UConn Huskies women's basketball: 2002 National Championship: Undefeated (39–0)

-2003 national championship
+2003 National Championship

-With the TASS force graduated, Diana Taurasi had to carry most of the load in her junior season, with help from returning teammates Maria Conlon, Jessica Moore and Ashley Battle and a top-ranked recruiting class of Ann Strother, Barbara Turner, Willnet Crockett and Nicole Wolff.
-With no seniors on the roster, 2003 was supposed to be a rebuilding year for UConn, but as the year progressed it became clear that Taurasi was up to the challenge of carrying a group of young players to the championship.
-UConn finished the regular season undefeated and established a 70-game winning streak, shattering the previous mark of 54 set by Louisiana Tech; the streak ended in the Big East championship game loss to Villanova.
+With the TASS force graduated, Diana Taurasi had to carry most of the load in her junior season, with help from returning teammates Maria Conlon, Jessica Moore and Ashley Battle and a top-ranked recruiting class that included Ann Strother, Barbara Turner, Willnet Crockett and Nicole Wolff.
+With no seniors on the roster, 2003 was supposed to be a rebuilding year for UConn, but as the year progressed it became clear that Taurasi was up to the challenge of carrying a group of young players to the championship game.
+UConn finished the regular season undefeated and established a 70-game winning streak, shattering the previous mark of 54 set by Louisiana Tech; the streak ended in the Big East championship game with a 52–48 loss to Villanova.
+Notable wins during the season included a 63–62 victory over No. 5 Tennessee in overtime on January 4, 2003, as well as a 77–65 win at No. 1 Duke on February 1, 2003.

-In the NCAA Tournament UConn easily advanced to the Final Four at the Georgia Dome in Atlanta.
-UConn rallied from a 9-point deficit to beat Texas in the semifinals and, aided by Taurasi's 28 points in the finals, defeated rival Tennessee for UConn's fourth national championship.
-UConn became the first team to win a championship without a senior on their roster.
+In the NCAA Tournament, UConn easily advanced to the Final Four at the Georgia Dome in Atlanta.
+UConn rallied from a 9-point deficit to beat Texas 71–69 in the National Semifinals and advance to the National Championship.
+Aided by Taurasi's 28 points in the championship game, the Huskies defeated rival Tennessee 73–68 to claim the program's fourth national championship.
+UConn became the first team ever to win a championship without a senior on their roster, and remains the only team to have done so as of 2025.